Poincar\'e/Koszul duality: Review of reduced factorization homology

 We recall the enlargement of the symmetric monoidal topological category $\Mfld_n$ of smooth $n$-manifolds and open embeddings among them (with compact-open $C^\infty$ topologies), to \emph{zero-pointed} $n$-manifolds.

-\begin{definition}[Zero-pointed manifolds] An object of the symmetric monoidal topological category of zero-pointed manifolds $ \ZMfld $ is a locally compact Hausdorff based topological space $M_\ast$ together with the structure of a smooth manifold on the complement of the base point $M:=M_\ast \smallsetminus \ast$.
-The topological space of morphisms $\ZEmb(M_\ast,M'_\ast)$ consists of based maps $f\colon M_\ast \to M'_\ast$ for which the restriction $f_|\colon f^{-1}M'\to M'$ is an open embedding, endowed with the compact-open topology.
+\begin{definition}[Zero-pointed manifolds] An object of the symmetric monoidal topological category of zero-pointed manifolds $ \ZMfld $ is a locally compact Hausdorff based topological space $M_\ast$ together with the structure of a smooth manifold on the complement of the base point $M:=M_\ast \smallsetminus \ast$ subject to the following finitary condition: \begin{itemize} \item The 1-point compactification $(M_\ast)^+$ admits a conically smooth structure with respect to which the inclusion $M\hookrightarrow (M_\ast)^+$ is a conically smooth open embedding. \end{itemize} The topological space of morphisms $\ZEmb(M_\ast,M'_\ast)$ consists of based continuous maps $f\colon M_\ast \to M'_\ast$ for which the restriction $f_|\colon f^{-1}M'\to M'$ is a smooth open embedding, endowed with the (compactly generated weak Hausdorff replacement of the) compact-open topology.
 Composition is given by composing based maps.
 The symmetric monoidal structure is wedge sum.
 There is the full sub-symmetric monoidal topological category

 consisting of those zero-pointed manifolds $M_\ast$ for which $M$ has dimension exactly $n$.
-For a smooth $n$-manifold $M$, we denote by $M_+$ the zero-pointed manifold given by $M$ with a disjoint zero-point; $M^+$ is the zero-pointed manifold defined by the 1-point compactification of $M$.
-We denote the full sub-symmetric monoidal categories of $\ZMfld_n$
+For a smooth $n$-manifold $M$, $M_+$ is the zero-pointed manifold given by $M$ with a disjoint zero-point; $M^+$ is the zero-pointed manifold defined by the 1-point compactification of $M$.
+The full sub-symmetric monoidal categories of $\ZMfld_n$